 Patients with CML commonly have the bcr-abl gene mutation.
 Imatinib, which is a bcr-abl tyrosine kinase inhibitor, was found to be highly effective in the treatment of chronic myelogenous leukemia with complete response in up to 76% of the cases.

 Interferon alpha is indicated in patients with blast crisis, accelerated phase CML and chronic phase CML.
 It can induce remission in a significant number of patients.
-In case of interferon alpha failure, treatment with Imatinib is indicated.
-Patients who report side effects with interferon alpha can be started on hydroxyurea and if no response could be identified switched to Imatinib.
+In the case of interferon alpha failure, treatment with Imatinib is indicated.
+Patients, who report side effects with interferon alpha, can be started on hydroxyurea and, if no response could be identified, switched to Imatinib.

-Unfortunately, few patients with CML develop resistance to Imatinib.
-In these patients, other tyrosine kinase inhibitors such as Dasatinib or Nilotinib should be used.
+Unfortunately, a few patients with CML develop resistance to Imatinib.
+In these patients, other tyrosine kinase inhibitors, such as Dasatinib or Nilotinib, should be used.
 Younger patients might be possible candidates for hematopoietic stem cell transplantation.

 Unfortunately, the prognosis remains very bad for patients with CML who progress to the blast stage.